“Would you like a side of weed killer with your oatmeal?”

 The first thing to say about potential glyphosate dangers to humans is that there have been NO human studies conducted for safety.
 Let’s repeat that – never studied directly on humans!
-The only human studies available are those known as cohort studies.
+The only human studies available are cohort studies.
 In this type of study, researchers watch a group of people over time and look for outcomes, like developing cancer.
-The researchers do not manipulate any type of intervention (aka no spiked glyphosate cocktails here), but rather watch and observe people with reported exposure.
+The researchers do not manipulate any type of intervention (aka no spiked glyphosate cocktails), but rather watch and observe people with reported exposure.

 One of these studies is the Agricultural Health study, which investigated glyphosate exposure and cancer in a large group of agricultural workers (3).

-Basically, the workers agreed to participate in the study, filled out a questionnaire about their past exposures to glyphosate (and other pesticides), and were monitored for cancer for about 7 years.
+Basically, the workers agreed to participate in the study, filled out a questionnaire about their past exposures to glyphosate (and other pesticides), and were monitored for cancer for about seven years.
 The study found no association between glyphosate exposure and all cancer occurrence.
 But, they did find an association between multiple myeloma and glyphosate based on a small number of cases.
-A few disadvantages to this type of study: the glyphosate usage was self-reported (not as reliable), and the follow-up was only for about 7 years.
+A few disadvantages to this type of study: the glyphosate usage was self-reported (not as reliable), and the follow-up was only seven years.

 A larger review study looking at multiple research sources for glyphosate and cancer found no association between the herbicide and cancer (4).
 There’s just one problem, though.
 This large study was funded by, you guessed it, Monsanto!
 Womp womp. #biasedmuch?

-Despite these questionably biased studies, in 2015, the International Agency for Research on Cancer (which is a subdivision of the World Health Organization) classified glyphosate as a “probable human carcinogen.”
+Despite these questionably biased studies, in 2015, the International Agency for Research on Cancer ( a subdivision of the World Health Organization) classified glyphosate as a “probable human carcinogen.”

-Will we ever fully know the extent of glyphosate effects on humans?
-It’s hard to say; we’re pretty sure people don’t willingly sign up to be a glyphosate drinkin’ guinea pig.
+Will we ever fully know the extent of glyphosate’s effects on humans?
+Hard to say; we’re pretty sure people don’t willingly sign up to be a glyphosate drinkin’ guinea pig.

 Glyphosate in Pregnancy and Children

 Glyphosate has not been tested for safety on pregnant women or their unborn babies (for good reason).
-Although, there are a few animal and cell-based studies conducted so far that are pretty concerning.
-Let’s review them.
+Although, there are a few animal and cell-based studies conducted.
+So far, they’re pretty concerning…

 A 2007 study tested the effect of Roundup on human embryo and placental cells.
 Researchers found that “Roundup exposure may affect human reproduction and fetal development in case of contamination” (5).